Profile photo

 Next Steps?

 At the time, I got so into low-level programming that I stopped working on games.
-I only got like 80% of the way into Space Invaders before I went full OS developer and wrote a preemptive scheduler.[2]
-And then I was annoyed that the GBA didn’t have a memory management unit, meaning I couldn’t protect the memory of one process from another, so I went down that rabbit hole too and started designing a whole computer.
+I only got like 80% of the way into Space Invaders before I decided that what I really needed to do was write an operating system.
+And then I was annoyed that the GBA didn’t have the hardware that a modern OS uses to protect the memory of one process from another, so I went down that rabbit hole too and started designing a whole computer.
 I never finished, but come to think of it, maybe that one is the project I should credit with teaching me all this stuff. 😅

 But now I kind of want to get back into it.
 I’m lucky because the toolchain I was using at the time, devkitARM, is still maintained, and it was zero trouble getting their test programs compiling and running on emulators and hardware.